 CanvasContext

-enables the application to render into the associated canvas, by acting as a source ofFramebuffer
+enables the application to do GPU render into a canvas. - The

 s with specialTexture